 Feel free to sub other nuts for the pecans, like toasted walnuts or hazelnuts.

-If making ahead, I would recommend making the filling ahead, then assemble and bake the day of.
+If making ahead, I would recommend making the filling ahead, then assembling and baking it the day of.
 OR you can also make and bake the whole thing ahead and reheat ( letting it come to room temp first).
 If baking ahead, bake until the puff pastry is cooked through, but not too golden.
 Let it get golden when reheating.
 It will look “prettier” baked the day of.

-You can leave out the wine altogether, and not replace it with anything.
+You can leave out the wine altogether and not replace it.
 I find it does add another level of complexity, but up to you.

 Nutrition